Walter Moberly (engineer)

-Walter Moberly (August 15, 1832 – May 15, 1915) was a civil engineer and surveyor who played a large role in the early exploration and development of British Columbia, Canada, including discovering Eagle Pass, now used by the Canadian Pacific Railway and the Trans-Canada Highway.
+Walter Moberly (15 August 1832 – 21 July 1915) was a British-born Canadian civil engineer and surveyor who played a large role in the early exploration and development of British Columbia, Canada, including discovering Eagle Pass, now used by the Canadian Pacific Railway and the Trans-Canada Highway.

 Early life and education

 He was born in Steeple Aston, Oxfordshire, England in 1832.
 In 1834, Walter moved with his family to Penetanguishene, Upper Canada (now Ontario), where his father, Capt.
 John Moberly, R. N. was appointed Post Commander.
 Walter received his primary education at the Base and later went to grammar school in Barrie.

 Career

 During the construction of the railway to Collingwood, Walter worked clearing bush and following that, chose a career of Lumberman, with timber holdings in Essa and Tossorontio, near Angus, and on the Severn River, in Muskoka.
-Most of his survey work was in British Columbia, and Utah.
+Most of his survey work was in British Columbia and in the Utah Territory.

 It is thought that Walter was lured to the West, following a brief visit by Henry to the family home at Barrie, Ontario.
 From Ontario, Walter sailed via Cape Horn to reach British Columbia, a trip of over 16,000 miles as opposed to around 2,000 miles overland.

 His first survey work was laying out the streets for the community of New Westminster, now a suburb of Vancouver.
 Between 1861 and 1864 he worked on several government road building contracts.
 With Edgar Dewdney, Moberly helped construct the Dewdney Trail across the Coast Range from the town of Hope into the Okanagan.
 Also under contract from the government, Moberly was involved in building a section of the Cariboo Road north of Lytton in the Fraser River canyon.
 This road was built to provide access to the gold fields in the Cariboo.

 In 1865, he was appointed Assistant Surveyor General of the Colony of British Columbia.
 His job was to explore new routes for travel and trade for the growing population of the territory.
 It was during this time that he discovered Eagle Pass through the Gold Range between Shuswap Lake in the north Okanagan and the Columbia River at what is now Revelstoke.
 The story is that he shot at an eagle's nest and watched the birds fly up a valley.
 Reasoning that the birds were unlikely to fly up a blocked valley, he followed them up and discovered the pass.
 In his recollections, he says he blazed a tree in the pass and inscribed the words, "This is the Pass of the Overland Railway."
 The Canadian Pacific Railway did go through his pass but not for another 20 years.